lelkouss/power-outages-analysis/README.md

     height="600"
     frameborder="0"
   ></iframe>

   4. **Box Plot -- Distribution of Duration by Cause**
   - This plot shows the distribution of outage duration grouped by cause.
-This highlights how different causes of outages affect duration of the outage.
-For example, severe weather had many outliers, while fuel supply emergencies havs a wide range of durations and a high average duration, while islanding had shorter durations.
+This highlights how different causes of outages affect the duration of the outage.
+For example, severe weather had many outliers, while fuel supply emergencies have a wide range of durations and a high average duration, while islanding had shorter durations.
   - This illustrates cause of outage affects duration of outage, which is pivotal to answering our primary question of how that factor affects outage duration
   - <iframe
     src="assets/box-plot.html"